CheetSheatOverlode/covid-data-ezz/README.md

+# Disclaimer
+All data posted was public information at time of collection.

 # MCPS COVID DATA
 This project is no longer active!
 This is the backend half of a small project I worked on with a friend back in January 2022.